athirma/SVEP/README.md

 Draw circles.m

+## Data Preparation
 The tool comprises several MATLAB mats:
-1. dataset1.mat
-2. dataset2.mat
-3. dataset3.mat
+1. dataset1.mat: dataset-1 including only unique sequences
+2. dataset2.mat: dataset-2 including only unique sequences
+3. dataset3.mat: dataset-3 including only unique sequences
 4. pn1.mat is the occurance frequency of the dominant amino acid at each hotspot in dataset-1.
 5. pn2.mat is the occurance frequency of the dominant amino acid at each hotspot in dataset-2.
 6. pn3.mat is the occurance frequency of the dominant amino acid at each hotspot in dataset-3.

 ## Comparison for screening
 The tool comprises the code for the benchmark comparison of models (Bi-LSTM model, Logistic model, KNN model, Decision Tree, SVEP...) :